TRACMASS/Tracmass/docs/Modules.rst

 mod_write.F90
 -------------

 The module **mod_write** creates the outfiles where the information of the trajectories is stored.
-This module is responsible for writing three important files: *_ini.csv* where the initial positions are stored, *_out.csv* where the final positions are stored, and *_run.csv* where the new positions of the trajectory are stored.
+This module is responsible for writing four important files: *_ini.csv* where the initial positions are stored, *_out.csv* where the final positions are stored, *_run.csv* where the new positions of the trajectory are stored, and  *_rerun.csv* where the trajectory number and the flag corresponding to the kill zone is stored.

+.. warning:: If a particle is not terminated it will not be stored in the *_rerun.csv* file.

 .. image:: figs/fig_write.png
   :width: 500px